Wuyingqwq/wMath.js/README.md

   - Step.1 Download wMath.js

-  - Step.2 Use <script> introduce wMath.js
+  - Step.2 Use <script> label introduce wMath.js

-  - Step.3 Now you can use wMath to code your website!
+  - Now you can use wMath to code your website!

 ## Notices:
   - When you use the eq object,you must introduce Algebra.js.